 Spread the onions into separate groups that are the size of the potato portions and lay a potato portion on each group of onions.

-Put the rest of the onions on the potatoes and gently press them on.
+Put the rest of the onions on the potatoes and gently press them on to the potatoes.
 Put another skillet on at medium high and add half butter and half EVOO.
 Put your spices on the tuna steaks and gently press them onto the tuna with a broad knife or spatula.